 Headwaters’ mammography program utilizes state-of-the-art Digital Radiography.
 Our site is fully accredited from the Canadian Association of Radiologists (CAR) and belongs to the Ontario Breast Screening Program (OBSP).
 This is a program where women between the ages 50 to 74 can self-refer to have a mammogram by simply calling to make an appointment, without the need to see a doctor.

 Headwaters has expanded our breast health program to offer more services close to home.

-You will be asked to change into a gown in a private change room.
-The technologist will explain how the procedure is done, review your brief medical history, and answer any questions.
-Then you will be asked to stand in front of the mammography machine.
-The technologist will need to compress each breast for a few seconds while the digital image is being taken.
-This should not be painful, although it will be uncomfortable.
+What it is: A mammogram is a diagnostic procedure that can detect abnormalities in the breast.
+During your appointment, a technologist will compress each breast for a few seconds while the image is being taken.
 Compression is extremely important as it provides a much clearer picture of the breast by separating the tissue.
 The compression does not damage the breast and produces no long-term discomfort.
-Once in a while, mild bruising may occur.
+This should not be painful, although it will be uncomfortable.

 The Ontario Breast Screening Program is part of Cancer Care Ontario.
 They recommend that women become familiar with what is normal in their breasts